Learning Outcomes

 Introduction

 While private nuisance protects an individual's use and enjoyment of land, public nuisance addresses conduct that interferes with the rights, comfort, or convenience of the public generally or a section of the public.
 Unlike private nuisance, it is not primarily concerned with interests in land and is both a crime and a tort.
+As to the criminal aspect, the common law offence has been replaced by a statutory offence of intentionally or recklessly causing public nuisance under the Police, Crime, Sentencing and Courts Act 2022; this change does not alter the availability of civil actions in tort for public nuisance.
 For SQE1, you need to understand the elements required for an individual to bring a tortious claim for public nuisance and distinguish it from private nuisance.

 Public Nuisance Explained